Multitenant KEDA

 "tenant" | Tenant operator only | No | No | No |

-- Default mode supports installation of the full KEDA stack (operator, metrics server, webhooks, CRDs) with the multitenant routing layer enabled in the metrics adapter.
+- Default mode installs the full KEDA stack (operator, metrics server, webhooks, CRDs) with the multitenant routing layer enabled in the metrics adapter.

 Tenant Discovery and Registration